 5. Meet an agent

-If you’re interested in a preparation course like this, then you can arrange a meeting with an agent in your home country or region.
+If you’re interested in studying abroad, then you can arrange a meeting with an agent in your home country or region.
 They’ll be able to give you more information and advice about which university to choose.

 Find out more